Kyparissis/Ithaki_server_serial_communication/README.md

 For this assignment we used the virtual modem [Ithaki-Smart-Modem](https://github.com/Kyparissis/Networks1-2022-Assignment/blob/main/lib/ithakimodem.jar) to communicate with the virtual lab of this course.
 The object class ```Modem.class```  provided by Ithaki's web server allows the serial communication of a PC with a local virtual modem and through that the communication with Ithaki's server using a typical Internet connection (Not a dialup DSL connection).

-We create this modem,, in our Java code, to work with using the `Modem.class` 's:
+We create this modem, in our Java code, using the `Modem.class` 's:
 ```Modem VirtualModem = new Modem();```
 Then we:
 - Use the ```echo_request_code``` code to receive Echo type packets for at least 4 minutes, parse them and then calculate the system's response time.